walcht/walcht/about.md

   This approach resulted in us figuring out that certain features/functionalities had some issues when tested on real test drive data.
-  Consequently, requirements where adjusted before final submission to the provider(s) which avoided potential future issues and delays.
+  Consequently, requirements were adjusted before final submission to the provider(s) which avoided potential future issues and significant delays.

 - Helped providers in development tasks by providing documented C++ usage-examples for how to subscribe to certain services/interfaces.
 Used